 MIT community members can use Webex to host video and audio conferences with remote coworkers from any computer.
 Participants can join from any device, including smartphones and tablets, with a supported browser.
 Webex lets participants share files, applications, or their entire screen with other attendees.

 If you work remotely but still want to collaborate with coworkers, you can do this via your Personal Room in Webex.
 This dedicated virtual conference room, with a permanent URL, lets you share your screen or selected applications with others without having to schedule a meeting ahead of time.
 A dedicated phone number lets you hold impromptu conference calls while virtual whiteboards allow for real-time interactive brainstorming.
 And when you’re “in” your room, others can “enter” your room and chat with you.

 Using simple passwords or the same password for multiple applications is never a good idea, but it becomes even more of a risk when working away from your office or home.
 To make it easier to generate and recall secure unique passwords for each website and application you use, MIT has licensed LastPass Enterprise for all members of the community.

-With LastPass, you only need to remember one master password to access your entire collection of logins on Windows, Mac OS X, and mobile native clients, as well as any web browser.
+With LastPass, you only need to remember one master password to access your entire collection of logins on Windows, macOS, and mobile native clients, as well as any web browser.
 You can also link your personal LastPass account (if you have one) to your MIT account, so that both can be accessed through a single login.

-If you need to share passwords with coworkers in different locations, IS&T recommends that you do so via LastPass.
+LastPass is also a secure way to share passwords with coworkers in different locations.
 With LastPass Enterprise you can share single passwords or entire folders of passwords with other users securely; IS&T does not recommend sending passwords via email or text.

 More information on these and other tools and services IS&T supports can be found in the department’s Knowledge Base.